About the NOAA Corps

 The NOAA Commissioned Officer Corps (NOAA Corps) is one of the nation’s eight uniformed services.
 NOAA Corps officers are an integral part of the National Oceanic and Atmospheric Administration (NOAA), an agency of the U.S. Department of Commerce, and serve with the special trust and confidence of the President.

-With 321 officers, the NOAA Corps serves throughout the agency’s line and staff offices to support nearly all of NOAA’s programs and missions.
+With approximately 330 officers and growing, the NOAA Corps supports nearly all of NOAA’s programs and missions.
 The combination of commissioned service and scientific expertise makes these officers uniquely capable of leading some of NOAA’s most important initiatives.

-The NOAA Corps is part of NOAA’s Office of Marine and Aviation Operations (OMAO) and traces its roots to the former U.S. Coast and Geodetic Survey, which dates back to 1807 and President Thomas Jefferson.
+The NOAA Corps traces its roots to the former U.S. Coast and Geodetic Survey, which dates back to 1807 and President Thomas Jefferson.
+The corps was established in 1917 as a commissioned service of the U.S. Coast and Geodetic Survey, whose mission was to provide critical environmental intelligence to the nation both in times of war and peace.
 In 1970, NOAA was created to develop a coordinated approach to oceanographic and atmospheric research and subsequent legislation converted the commissioned officer corps to the NOAA Corps.
+Learn more on the Our History page.

-Commit to treat each individual with human dignity.
+We will commit to treating each individual with human dignity.
 We will value inclusiveness and tolerance, respecting diversity of expression while maintaining unity of purpose.
 We will cultivate an environment where all can excel.

-Commit and dedicate ourselves to the nation and NOAA.
+We will commit and dedicate ourselves to serving the nation and NOAA.
 We will serve our nation effectively and efficiently with knowledge, skill, loyalty, and perseverance.
 We will be mindful of the resources entrusted to us and will ensure they are used in an honest, careful, and efficient way.

 These core values serve as our road map and set the standard for our behavior.
 They serve to remind us of the importance of the profession we have chosen, the oath we took, and the demands placed upon us as members of a uniformed service.
 Because we each represent NOAA to the public, we must all embrace these values in our professional undertakings as well as in our personal lives.